tarreislam/laravel-46elks/docs/validate-origin-callbacks.md

 }
 ```
-or directly in your controllers
+or directly in your controller

 ```php
 <?php